 Since you entered the workplace, it’s likely gone through many rapid shifts as well.
-Over the past 20 years, it’s become increasingly gig-based.
+Over the past 20 years, it’s become increasingly gig-based, and you may have even found yourself trying to spend less as you take the jobs you can to keep up.
 The next economy is really still forming thanks to technology and an expanding global workforce.

-it’s about being ready to pivot and understanding your unique, “functionless” value in the market
+Be ready to pivot and understand your unique, “functionless” value in the market

 Building a five-year-plan and laser-focusing on an end goal may have been great and important strategies to get you where you are, but to be an asset in the current job market, it’s about being ready to pivot and understanding your unique, “functionless” value in the market.